Will-Georges/Will-Georges/README.md

 # 💫 About Me:
-I'm currently working on a Chrome extension that scans barcodes, checks for allergies and food preferences, and outputs the informatino.<br><br>I know HTML, CSS, JS and some basic Python and pygame.
+I'm currently working on a Chrome extension that scans barcodes, checks for allergies and food preferences, and outputs the information.<br><br>I know HTML, CSS, JS and some basic Python and pygame.
 I also have done some CISCO networking.

 # 💻 Tech Stack: